plebras/PlanVisualisationLive/README.md

  - `'position'` will automatically create features for the spatial dimensions described in `domain/data/map.json`, matching a waypoint name to coordinates;
  - `'actor'` will automatically use the robot name (use '-1' to fill the rule).

-## Frontend Architecture
+## Front-End Architecture

-The following chart shows the dependencies between JavaScript modules of the frontend (`src/scripts`):
+The following chart shows the dependencies between JavaScript modules of the front-end (`src/scripts`):
 ![Frontent Architecture](img/archi_front.png)

 The `main.js` script directly implements an instance of `page.js`.
 This instance then loads a `controlPanel.js` instance, which will be used to control the various stages of the application.